GoogleCloudPlatform/database-assessment/docs/user_guide/oracle/permissions.md

 # Create a user for Collection

 The collection scripts can be executed with any DBA account.
-Alternately, a new user with the minimum privileges required for access with the following steps.
+Alternatively, create a new user with the minimum privileges required.
 The included script sql/setup/grants_wrapper.sql will grant the privileges listed below.
 Please see the Database User Scripts page for information on how to create the user.